bonmotco/research/book3_django_webservices.md

 - exposing data through Django's views.
 They are essentially endpoints that you can utilize to return various types of data to your customers, including the HTML pages in their browsers

 ---
-Continue here and do the excercise.
+Continue here and do the exercise.
 ---

 ## Chapter 3 - Anatomy of a MS